APogue/APogue.github.io/_drafts/outline-v3/2025-02-08-Outline-v3-intro-2.md

 "said members of the student affairs team intervened in response to students at Kaplan Hall allegedly experiencing harassment while attempting to watch a teach-in on their computers.
 The spokesperson added that the university is still investigating the incident with an eye to holding individuals in violation of university rules and the law accountable.

-“While we don’t believe the individuals who caused the incident are students or affiliated with our campus, we strongly encourage all community members to engage in thoughtful debate and treat everyone with respect,” they said in the statement.”"
+“While we don’t believe the individuals who caused the incident are students or affiliated with our campus, **we strongly encourage all community members to engage in thoughtful debate and treat everyone with respect**,” they said in the statement.”"

+Oct 12

+Hillel at UCLA, the largest Jewish campus organization at UCLA, posted a statement on their Instagram account.

+"There are reports of some incidents in the last few days where students of different backgrounds and views have been harassed or intimidated.
+This is not acceptable and Hillel believes there is NO justification for any type of aggression towards any students.

+We also call on agitators in the outside communities to stay away from campus. **Your acts of aggression---no matter what your views are---are not welcome at UCLA.
+We know that many of the reported incidents were caused by non-students and we condemn them in the strongest terms**.

+The conflict between Israel and Hamas does not need to spill over and poison our campus.
+We all mourn.
+Hate at UCLA will never be the answer."

+In the weeks following Oct 7th, the "marketplace of emotion" was flooded with grief, understandably so.

+Would the statement made by Hillel such a short time after Oct 7th, recognizing Palestinian grief be considered popular?
+In the "marketplace of ideas" we know truth can be denied because it is unpopular.

+The question must be raised, were matters between student groups being managed in a content-neutral fashion, or did the administration also subscribe to this marketplace?
+In other words, did some students "have what was coming to them" based on who they were or what they believed?